 - ⅓ cup sundried tomatoes packed in oil - chopped small

 - 1 Cup grated parmesan cheese

 - Garnish with fresh cracked black pepper

 - Heat two Tbs oil in a 9 inch skillet on the stove top on medium heat.
-While this is heating, check your chicken breasts for thickness (see video) and salt and pepper the chicken.
+While this is heating, check your chicken breasts for thickness (you do not want them super thick.
+If they are thick, slice in half like you would open a book) and salt and pepper the chicken.
 When oil is glimmering, add the chicken and sear on each side (2-3 mins per side).
 Remove to another dish.
 Add the garlic and saute for 1 minute.

 - Increase the heat to medium high and add the chicken stock all at once.
 Deglaze the pan (scrape up the yummy bits on the bottom of the frying pan) and allow the broth to reduce by half (this takes a while - maybe 5-8 minutes).

 - When the chicken stock is reduced, reduce the heat back to medium.
-Add the heavy cream, cream cheese, sundried tomatoes, parmesan cheese and spinach.
+Add the heavy cream, cream cheese, sundried tomatoes, parmesan cheese, spinach and lemon juice.
 Stir constantly until the sauce bubbles and thickens.

 A VERSE TO SHARE

 Every time I read this passage, I think about the Marys’ and coming to the tomb that morning.

 I can’t imagine their shock and surprise to find the tomb empty, and beyond that, a young man sitting there saying “don’t be alarmed….
 He has risen”.

 Mark 16: 5-8

 they saw a young man sitting on the right side, dressed in a white robe, and they were alarmed.
 He said to them, “Do not be alarmed.